-James E. Hansen has been called the “father climate change awareness.”
-Hansen, a former NASA scientist, has spent years warning the public about climate change.
+James E. Hansen has been called the “father of climate change awareness.”
+Hansen, a former NASA scientist, is a climate change political activist.
 He has been arrested several times outside the White House while protesting mining and the Keystone XL pipeline.
 Hansen was critical of President Barack Obama’s climate policy, saying that Obama was insufficiently protective of the environment.
 Hansen has also expressed his dissatisfaction with President Donald Trump’s climate policy suggestions.

 Hansen has been described as being one of the first scientists to make climate change a major national political issue by appearing before Congress several times in the 1980s.
 Hansen famously criticized the Paris Climate Accords, calling it “fraud” because it didn’t go far enough.
 Hansen warned that the planet may be nearing the point of no return if emissions are not reduced by at least 6 percent per year.
 Hansen has called for a global tax on carbon and a shift toward renewable energy.